 Pleural Mesothelioma Specialist Spotlight

-Dr. David Sugarbaker: Developer of the extrapleural pneumonectomy procedure, Dr. David Sugarbaker is the head of thoracic surgery at Baylor College of Medicine’s Mesothelioma Program in Houston TX.
-Dr. Sugarbaker specializes in treating stages 1 and 2 pleural mesothelioma patients.
-He works with a multidisciplinary team and prescribes aggressive surgeries, chemotherapy and radiation to mesothelioma patients who come to Baylor.
+Dr. Robert Cameron: Developer of the pleurectomy with decortication (P/D) procedure, Dr. Cameron is the Director of the Comprehensive Mesothelioma Program at UCLA Medical Center in Los Angeles CA. Dr. Cameron specializes in treating stages 1 and 2 pleural mesothelioma patients as well as veterans with mesothelioma.
+He works with a multidisciplinary team and prescribes chemotherapy and radiation to mesothelioma patients following their surgical procedure.

 Other pleural mesothelioma specialists include: